Raleigh's Premier Dog Training Company

 Why Choose Private Lessons?

-✔ Flexible Scheduling – Available Weekdays 10am – 7pm to fit your lifestyle.
+• Flexible Scheduling – Available weekdays from 10 AM – 7 PM to fit your lifestyle.

-We offer Private Facility Lessons for structured foundational environment and Group Classes to practice for real-world training.
+We offer Private Facility Lessons for a structured foundational environment and Group Classes to practice real-world training.
 Private In-Home Lessons are available as well.

 Group Class